The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/scholar-guide.md

 Both healers should be working together to maximize the overall contribution to raid DPS.
 This means using whatever has the lowest opportunity cost to benefit you and your cohealer.
 Taking a potency loss from using an Indom can result in a net gain if it prevented your cohealer from casting a GCD to heal.

 If forced to do a Ruin II weaved Aetherflow heal, a Scholar loses 190 potency, a very sizable amount.
-This is 90 potency from Ruin II and 100 from losing Energy Drain.That being said, it is still better to do this if it saves an AST a GCD heal, as gaining a whole malefic is a 60 potency swing in their favor.
+This is 90 potency from Ruin II and 100 from losing Energy Drain.
+That being said, it is still better to do this if it saves an AST a GCD heal, as gaining a whole malefic is a 60 potency swing in their favor.
 (250 potency Malefic-190 Ruin II+Indom).

 Healing is all about minimizing losses.
 On Scholar, eating the 100 potency loss from Energy Drain can result in a gain for your cohealer, which in turn is a gain for overall raid DPS.
 With both healers minimizing losses, the increase in raid DPS is massive.
 This results in much better kill times and more comfortable clears.